ntno/mkdocs-terminal/documentation/docs/configuration/extensions/py-mdown-extensions.md

 ## Snippets

-The [Snippets]{target="_blank"} extension adds the ability to embed content from arbitrary files into a document, including other documents or source files, by using a simple syntax.
+The [Snippets] extension adds the ability to embed content from arbitrary files into a document, including other documents or source files, by using a simple syntax.
 Enable it via `mkdocs.yml`:

 ``` yaml
 markdown_extensions: